Requirements for Skills that Allow Purchases

 - The skill cannot offer consumable in-skill products.

-At this time, in-skill purchasing is available only for Alexa skills in the US, the UK, France, Germany, Italy, Japan, and Spain .
+At this time, in-skill purchasing is available only for Alexa skills in the US, the UK, France, Germany, Italy, Japan, Spain, Canada, and India.
 In-skill purchasing in child-directed skills is available only in the US.
-Developers based in India are unable to add in-skill purchasing to their skills in any locale at this time.

 3. Skills that require an up-front payment to access the skill

 If your skill requires an up-front payment to access the skill, it must meet the following minimum requirements.
 This list isn't exhaustive and the guidelines might change over time.

 a.
 The skill must use the paid skills feature.

 b.
 The skill description must enable customers to understand the content for sale before purchasing the skill.
 The description should make it clear that the skill requires an up-front payment to access the skill content.

 c.
 The skill description and example phrases can't tell the customer how to purchase, or encourage them to purchase, the skill.
 The skill description can only describe what's included in the skill.

 d.
 Entitlements purchased by a customer must be usable by that customer for as long as your Alexa skill is available.
 Subscriptions must be usable through the final subscription term purchased by the customer.